hirorohi03/EasyForgeNeo/README.md

 ## 📞 Support & Inquiries

-If you have any questions, encounter bugs, or have feature requests regarding this project, please let me know via [Issues](https://github.com/hirorohi03/EasyForgeNeo/issues).
-For those unfamiliar with GitHub, comments on my [X](https://x.com/hirorohi003) or related articles on [note](https://note.com/hirorohi03/n/n26a9ca1ef166) are also welcome.
+If you have any questions, encounter any bugs, or have any requests regarding this product, please contact me via [Issues](https://github.com/hirorohi03/EasyForgeNeo/issues) whenever possible.
+For general questions or requests, you’re also welcome to use [X](https://x.com/hirorohi003) or the [note Q&A](https://note.com/qa/hirorohi03).
 - For issues regarding the core systems of Forge Neo, reForge, extensions, other external software components, or models themselves, please contact their respective upstream developers.
     - While I might answer things I am familiar with, such inquiries will generally be ignored or closed.
     - Conversely, please do not contact other developers regarding problems unique to this installer package.
+- Please follow the guidelines below when reporting issues.
-- Please attempt to isolate whether the issue stems from this specific packaging or from the underlying software components as much as possible before reaching out.
+    - Please try to determine, as much as possible, whether the issue stems from the packaging specific to this product or from the software itself.
+    - Please let us know the environment in which the issue occurred, the actions you took, the symptoms observed, and any error messages displayed.

 ## 🤝 Credits & Acknowledgements